 4. Connect your Pro VR Integration according to the instructions in Steam VR.
 Set up your lighthouses and hand controllers.

 5. To download and access the documentation for the Pro SDK, go to the webpage and follow the instructions.
+If you are a Unity user you download the Unity package which gives you basic example scenes on how to implement eye tracking using Pro SDK in your Unity environment.
 For the VR eye tracker, please check for documentation referring to “HMD.”
+Download this license key to unlock the Pro VR Integration to be fully compatible with Pro SDK, search for “apply license key” in Pro SDK documentation to learn how to apply it.

 6. For inspiration or to test out your headset, you can download the Mirrors demo.
-Unzip the file and run the mirrors.exe executable.
+To do so you need to register at Tobii Developer Zone, download the file, unzip it and run the mirrors.exe executable.
 Follow the instructions in the demo software to position your HMD correctly and to calibrate.